VonStroheim/vshf-config-manager/README.md

 }
 ```

-In this example, ff _settingB_ is equal to _certainValue_, then _settingA_ is properly returned.
+In this example, if _settingB_ is equal to _certainValue_, then _settingA_ is properly returned.
 Otherwise, NULL is returned.

 Note: carefully consider that NULL should never be a default/proper setting value.